NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/response/EDP.rst

 Component and Cladding EDP
 ---------------------------
 This option provides EDP capabilities for evaluating wind loads, including forces and pressure, on building components and cladding.
 Unlike the standard wind EDP option, it does not perform structural analysis.
-Instead, it can be used to compute cladding loads on buildings and components or directly on the cladding itself directly using CFD or experimental measurement.
-However, in the current release this option only works with the CFD-based workflows.
+Instead, it can be used to compute pressure or forces directly from CFD model or experimental measurement.
+In the current release this option only works with the CFD-based workflows.
 The following figure illustrates the inputs required for this option:

 .. figure:: figures/componentCladdingEDP.jpg
 	:align: center